-2. Iberdrola, a Spanish electric utility (+0.81%)
+4. Iberdrola, a Spanish electric utility (+0.93%)

-Iberdrola (IBE) is a multinational integrated electric utility company headquartered in Spain.
-IBE is engaged in energy networks, renewables, and wholesale and retail operations.
-IBE has expanded internationally with operations in the U.K. (via Scottish Power), the U.S. (via Avangrid), Brazil (via Neoenergia), and Mexico.
-Iberdrola's share price rallied during the month due to as political risks receded after the gas clawback measures introduced in September were scaled back significantly.
+Iberdrola is a multinational integrated electric utility company headquartered in Spain.
+Iberdrola is engaged in energy networks, renewables and wholesale and retail operations.
+The company has expanded internationally with operations in the U.K. (via Scottish Power), the U.S. (via Avangrid), Brazil (via Neoenergia) and Mexico.
+The share price rallied as political risks receded after the gas clawback measures proposed by the Spanish government in September scaled back significantly.